zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       one AAAA query.
    3. Obtain the set of NS IP for *Child Zone* from [Method4].
    4. Send the A and AAAA queries created above to each NS IP.
-   5. If there is no response from a server emit *[CHILD_NS_NO_RESPONSE]* and go to next server (see above).
+      1. If there is no response from a server emit *[CHILD_NS_NO_RESPONSE]* and go to next server.
-   6. If there is DNS response from the server, but not an authoritative answer with RCODE NOERROR or NXDOMAIN, emit *[CHILD_NS_FAILED]* and go to next server (see above).
+      2. If there is DNS response from the server, but not an authoritative answer with RCODE NOERROR or NXDOMAIN, emit *[CHILD_NS_FAILED]* and go to next server.
+      3. If all servers emit *[CHILD_NS_NO_RESPONSE]* or *[CHILD_NS_FAILED]*, then emit *[CHILD_ZONE_LAME]* and
+         completely stop processing this test case.
-   7. If a delegation (referral) to a sub-zone of *Child Zone* is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+      3. If a delegation (referral) to a sub-zone of *Child Zone* is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
-   8. Extract the IP addresses from A and AAAA records from responses that have the AA flag set if the owner name matches the that of the of the query
+      4. Extract the IP addresses from A and AAAA records from responses that have the AA flag set if the owner name matches the that of the of the query
-   9. Tag any extracted data (A and AAAA) as "NS IP from child".
+      5. Tag any extracted data (A and AAAA) as "NS IP from child".

 5. Compare the IP address for the [in-bailiwick] name servers from *NS IP from parent* with *NS IP from child*